nuster1128/Awesome-Causal-Papers/README.md

 **[Causal Inference] Finding and Listing Front-door Adjustment Sets**.
 (2022-NIPS) Hyunchai Jeong, Jin Tian, Elias Bareinboim.
 **TLDR**: The paper presents algorithms for finding and enumerating sets satisfying Pearl's front-door criterion. (寻找满足前门准则集合的算法)

+**[Causal Inference] Tractable Uncertainty for Structure Learning**.
+(2022-ICML) Benjie Wang, Matthew R Wicker, Marta Kwiatkowska.
+**TLDR**: TRUST is a framework for approximate Bayesian inference that uses probabilistic circuits to represent posterior beliefs over causal directed acyclic graphs. (因果DAG的近似后验推断)

+**[Causal Inference] Exploiting Independent Instruments: Identification and Distribution Generalization**.
+(2022-ICML) Sorawit Saengkyongam, Leonard Henckel, Niklas Pfister, Jonas Peters.
+**TLDR**: The paper proposes a practical method called HSIC-X for exploiting independence in instrumental variable models, which can improve finite sample results and distribution generalization, even in the under-identified case. (利用独立性改善有限样本结果并实现分布泛化)

+**[Causal Inference] On Measuring Causal Contributions via do-interventions**.
+(2022-ICML) Yonghan Jung, Shiva Kasiviswanathan, Jin Tian, Dominik Janzing, Patrick Bloebaum, Elias Bareinboim.
+**TLDR**: In this paper, we develop a principled method for quantifying causal contributions via do-interventions. (量化因果贡献)

+**[Causal Inference] The Role of Deconfounding in Meta-learning**.
+(2022-ICML) Yinjie Jiang, Zhengyu Chen, Kun Kuang, Luotian Yuan, Xinhai Ye, Zhihua Wang, Fei Wu, Ying Wei.
+**TLDR**: The paper proposes a causal perspective on meta-learning, identifying the universal label space as the cause of memorization, and offering two simple and effective deconfounder algorithms to combat the effect. (因果视角的元学习)

+**[Causal Inference] Minimum Cost Intervention Design for Causal Effect Identification**.
+(2022-ICML) Sina Akbari, Jalal Etesami, Negar Kiyavash.
+**TLDR**: The paper proposes an algorithm to minimize the cost of interventions needed to identify causal effects, based on the minimum hitting set problem, which can find either the optimal solution or a logarithmic-factor approximation of it, and presents polynomial time heuristic algorithms to tackle the computational complexity of the problem. (最小化识别因果效应所需的干预成本)

+**[Causal Inference] Causal structure-based root cause analysis of outliers**.
+(2022-ICML) Kailash Budhathoki, Lenon Minorics, Patrick Bloebaum, Dominik Janzing.
+**TLDR**: The paper proposes a formal method for identifying "root causes" of outliers using a causal graph and functional causal model.
+The method quantifies the contribution of each variable to the target outlier score and is tested on simulations and a case study on extreme river flows. (使用因果图和函数因果模型识别异常值“根本原因”)

+**[Causal Inference] Context-Aware Drift Detection**.
+(2022-ICML) Oliver Cobb, Arnaud Van Looveren.
+**TLDR**: The paper proposes a more general drift detection framework using two-sample tests for conditional distributional treatment effects, which borrows machinery from the causal inference domain and is effective for detecting drift in subpopulations of data, as demonstrated in an empirical study. (上下文注意的偏移检测)

+**[Causal Inference] Instrumental Variable Regression with Confounder Balancing**.
+(2022-ICML) Anpeng Wu, Kun Kuang, Bo Li, Fei Wu.
+**TLDR**: The paper proposes a Confounder Balanced IV Regression (CB-IV) algorithm for estimating treatment effects from observational data in the presence of unmeasured confounders, which removes bias from unmeasured confounders and balances observed confounders, and outperforms existing approaches. (混杂因素平衡IV回归)

+**[Causal Inference] Matching Learned Causal Effects of Neural Networks with Domain Priors**.
+(2022-ICML) Sai Srinivas Kancheti, Abbavaram Gowtham Reddy, Vineeth N Balasubramanian, Amit Sharma.
+**TLDR**: The paper proposes a regularization method that aligns the learned causal effects of a neural network with domain priors to maintain desired causal effects without compromising accuracy. (正则化方法将学习的因果效应与域先验对齐)

+**[Causal Inference] Strategic Instrumental Variable Regression: Recovering Causal Relationships From Strategic Responses**.
+(2022-ICML) Keegan Harris, Dung Daniel T Ngo, Logan Stapleton, Hoda Heidari, Steven Wu.
+**TLDR**: We show that we can use strategic responses effectively to recover causal relationships between the observable features and outcomes we wish to predict, even under the presence of unobserved confounding variables. (恢复可观察到的特征和预测结果之间的因果关系)

+**[Causal Inference] Validating Causal Inference Methods**.
+(2022-ICML) Harsh Parikh, Carlos Varjao, Louise Xu, Eric Tchetgen Tchetgen.
+**TLDR**: Our work introduces a deep generative model-based framework, Credence, to validate causal inference methods. (深度生成模型验证因果推断方法)

+**[Causal Inference] End-to-End Balancing for Causal Continuous Treatment-Effect Estimation**.
+(2022-ICML) Taha Bahadori, Eric Tchetgen Tchetgen, David Heckerman.
+**TLDR**: We design a new algorithm based on the framework of entropy balancing which learns weights that directly maximize causal inference accuracy using end-to-end optimization. (连续性处理的因果推断)

+**[Causal Inference] Entropic Causal Inference: Graph Identifiability**.
+(2022-ICML) Spencer Compton, Kristjan Greenewald, Dmitriy A Katz, Murat Kocaoglu.
+**TLDR**: The paper proposes an extension to entropic causal inference for learning causal graphs with more than two nodes, and provides a sound sequential peeling algorithm and heuristic algorithm for evaluation on synthetic and real-world datasets. (熵因果推断的扩展用于学习具有两个以上节点的因果图)

+**[Causal Inference] Inducing Causal Structure for Interpretable Neural Networks**.
+(2022-ICML) Atticus Geiger, Zhengxuan Wu, Hanson Lu, Josh Rozner, Elisa Kreiss, Thomas Icard, Noah Goodman, Christopher Potts.
+**TLDR**: The paper presents the method of interchange intervention training (IIT), which aligns variables in a causal model with representations in a neural model and trains the neural model to match the counterfactual behavior of the causal model, achieving the best results and producing more interpretable neural models. (交换干预训练(IIT)方法)

+**[Causal Inference] Scalable Computation of Causal Bounds**.
+(2022-ICML) Madhumitha Shridharan, Garud Iyengar.
+**TLDR**: We consider the problem of computing bounds for causal inference problems with unobserved confounders, where identifiability does not hold. (未观察的混杂因素的因果推断界计算)

+**[Causal Inference] ROCK: Causal Inference Principles for Reasoning about Commonsense Causality**.
+(2022-ICML) Jiayao Zhang, Hongming Zhang, Weijie Su, Dan Roth.
+**TLDR**: The paper proposes a novel framework called ROCK that adopts the potential-outcomes framework to Reason O(A)bout Commonsense K(C)ausality, which utilizes temporal signals as incidental supervision and balances confounding effects using temporal propensities to improve commonsense causality reasoning. (常识因果推理)

+**[Causal Inference] Causal Conceptions of Fairness and their Consequences**.
+(2022-ICML) Hamed Nilforoshan, Johann D Gaebler, Ravi Shroff, Sharad Goel.
+**TLDR**: The paper examines the relationship between different causal definitions of algorithmic fairness, finding that they often lead to strongly Pareto dominated decision policies, with potential adverse consequences. (算法公平性的不同因果定义之间的关系)

 **[Causal Inference] Improving Data-driven Heterogeneous Treatment Effect Estimation Under Structure Uncertainty**.
 (2022-SIGKDD) Christopher Tran, Elena Zheleva.
 **TLDR**: We develop a feature selection method that considers each feature's value for HTE estimation and learns the relevant parts of the causal structure from data.  (数据特征选择算法改进HTE估计)